WarHawo/Ecole_42/README.md

 # Ecole_42
-All the projects done during in 42 school
+All the projects done in 42 school